Blogs › Payroll: How Accountants can help

 The gross and net pay of each employee must be calculated and detailed on their payslip.
 The gross pay is what they earn in total and the net pay is how much they actually receive when statutory deductions such as tax and National Insurance have been taken off.

-It is a legal requirement that every employee must pay tax and NI from their gross pay.
+It is a legal requirement that every employee must pay tax and National Insurance from their gross pay.
 The amount can vary, depending on how much the individual worker has earned and their circumstances, determined by their tax code.

 There may be other deductions, such as a company pension scheme, to take into account.
 The employer is responsible for ensuring the correct amount is deducted in payroll and the relevant tax paid to HMRC each month.